prasangadhungel/prasangadhungel.github.io/_posts/2023-08-23-variational-inference.markdown

 In generative modeling, we are interested in modeling $$\boldsymbol{p_{\theta}(x)}$$, where $$\boldsymbol{x}\in\mathbb{R}^{d}$$ is usually high dimensional.
 So, it is intractable to compute $$\boldsymbol{p_{\theta}(x)}$$ directly.
 Instead, we introduce a latent variable $$\boldsymbol{z}$$ which simplifies the likelihood estimation of $$\boldsymbol{x}$$. $$\boldsymbol{p_{\theta}(x)}$$ can be intractable to describe within itself, but if the latent variable can take only finitely many values, then we can describe $$\boldsymbol{p_{\theta}(x)}$$ as a marginal distribution of the joint distribution $$\boldsymbol{p_{\theta}(x,z)}$$ over all z.

-In latent variable models (LVMs), data are generated using two-step process:
+In latent variable models (LVMs), data can be thought of as generated using two-step process:
 1. Sample the latent variable (prior)
     \begin{equation}
     \boldsymbol{z} \thicksim \boldsymbol{p_{\theta}(z)} \nonumber